+4.1.
 Supporting Children

-- We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-Our school will support all children by:

-- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the school. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying MASH as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - Children are taught to understand and manage risk through our person, social, health and economic (PHSE) education and Relationship and Sex Education and through all aspects of school life.
+- 4.1.1.
+We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame him or herself, and find it difficult to develop and maintain a sense of self-worth. - 4.1.2.
+We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 4.1.3.
+We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 4.1.4.
+Our school will support all children by: - 4.1.4.1.
+Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.1.4.2.
+Promoting a caring, safe and positive environment within the school. - 4.1.4.3.
+Responding sympathetically to any requests for time out to deal with distress and anxiety. - 4.1.4.4.
+Offering details of helplines, counselling or other avenues of external support. - 4.1.4.5.
+Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.1.4.6.
+Notifying Social Care as soon as there is a significant concern. - 4.1.4.7.
+Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - 4.1.5.
+Children are taught to understand and manage risk through our person, social, health and economic education (PHSE) and relationship and sex education (RSE) and through all aspects of school life.
 This includes online safety.